DeerTears/GB-Studio-Community-Assets/README.md

 # GB-Studio-Community-Assets
 For all users to submit their own works!
 Must be original and usable in GB Studio.

 In the future this repo could be accessed through a much more user-friendly website.
-(I would be honoured if someone actually took that initiative, web design is not in my skillset - Ember) For now, here's a framework to organise our community assets.
+For now, here's a framework to organise our community assets.

 # Contribution Guidelines and General Help

 Create a Github account, make a fork of this repository, add your own stuff and make a pull request.
-I will credit your name in a credits document so we can keep track of who's created what.
+Make sure the page is showing `[my repository] << [your fork]` and I will credit your name in a credits document so we can keep track of who's done what in a more elegant manner than Git's default.
 Please let me know if you'd like to be a collaborator on this repo so I'm not the only one approving all the pull requests. ;;

-You must be okay with all of your submitted work being under the MIT license, and I'll probably change this to a more suitable creative commons license soon.
+You must be okay with all of your submitted work being under a Attribution 4.0 International (CC BY 4.0) licence.

-## Backgrounds
+## Background Guidelines

 Docs: https://www.gbstudio.dev/docs/backgrounds/